lmn4121/Project-Portfolio/README.md

 | Random Forest | 0.71 | 0.65 | 7.7 |

 ## Model Interpretation
+- Using SHapely Additive exPlanations (SHAP), each features impact on the predictions can be interpreted
+- The feature importance is similar across all models, so here we emphasize the ANN results
+- a

 ## Key Insights
 ## Conclusion
 ## Future Work